Emerson-D-Oliveira/GREB-GCR-v.0.1/README.md

 Ubuntu operating system

 Browse through the terminal to the directory where the GREB-GCR-v.0.1.zip file is located.
-In this example I left the file in the Desktop directory.

 Unzip the file: unzip GREB-GCR-v.0.1.zip